 The flexibility also often allows you to reduce costs and better juggle around with your budget.

-The disadvantage is that you will have a bit more upfront work to do to set it up and, of course, find the right software components.
+The disadvantage is that you will have a bit more upfront work to do to set it up and find the right software components.

-How to do that will be part of a future longer article or even a little course or info product of mine in the future.
+How to do that will be part of a future longer article or even a little course or info product I may produce.

 That’s why, for now, I will provide you below with direct alternatives that offer similar features as BoomTown does.